neuralmagic/sparseml/integrations/ultralytics/README.md

 ## Script
-`examples/timm-sparseml/main.py` modifies
+`integrations/ultralytics/main.py` modifies
 [`train.py`](https://github.com/ultralytics/yolov5/blob/master/train.py)
-from yolov5 to include a `sparseml-recipe-path` argument to run SparseML optimizations with.
+from yolov5 to include a `sparseml-recipe` argument to run SparseML optimizations with.
 This can be a file path to a local SparseML recipe or a SparseZoo model stub prefixed by `zoo:` such as `zoo:cv/detection/yolo_v3-spp/pytorch/ultralytics/coco/pruned-aggressive`.

-Additionally, for sparse transfer learning, the flag `--sparse-transfer-learn` was added.
-Running the script with this flag will add modifiers to the given recipe that will keep the base sparsity constant during training, allowing the model to learn the new dataset while keeping the same optimized structure.
-If a SparseZoo recipe path is provided with sparse transfer learning enabled, then the the model's specific "transfer" recipe will be loaded instead.

 To load the base weights for a SparseZoo recipe as the initial checkpoint, set `--initial-checkpoint` to `zoo`.
 To use the weights of a SparseZoo model as the